Richard W. Leche: Conviction and imprisonment

 The Richard W. Leche medallion on the east side north end of Strawberry Stadium at Southeastern Louisiana University.

 Resignation did not end Leche's legal troubles.
 In 1940, he was convicted of using the mails to defraud; the particulars involved a scheme to sell trucks to the state highway department.
 Other charges included the use of stolen WPA resources to build private homes for himself and his allies, making a profit from the sale of "hot oil"—oil produced illegally in excess of state quotas and thus exempt from taxation—and misuse of the funds of Louisiana State University.
 Huey Long's prediction—"If those fellows ever try to use the powers I've given them without me to hold them down; they'll all land in the penitentiary"—proved prophetic.

 Later years

 Sentenced to ten years in the United States Penitentiary, Atlanta, Leche was released on parole in 1945.
-He was pardoned in 1953 by President Harry Truman.
+He was pardoned in 1953 by President Harry Truman in one of his final acts before yielding the office to Dwight D. Eisenhower.
 Leche resumed his law practice in New Orleans and worked until he died in 1965.